Hochopepper/SwordToShield/CoreRules.md

 ## Hitpoints
 Hitpoints are a measure of your physical wellbeing and consciousness.
 When your hitpoints drop to 0 or lower you fall unconcious.
-If you have 0 or fewer hitpoints on your turn you must expend a hit dice and regain an amount of hitpoits equal to your roll, if you are at 0 hitpoints and have no hit dice on the start of your turn you die.
+If you have 0 or fewer hitpoints on your turn you must expend a hit dice and roll a d20, an 11 or higher is considiered a success.
+On 3 Culminative successes you survive, On 3 culminative failures you die. if you are at 0 hitpoints and have no hit dice on the start of your turn you die.
+If you sustain damage greater than 2x your maximum hitpoints you die instantly.

 ### VARIANT RULE: Conscious At No Health
 Rather than passing out immediatly at 0 or fewer hitpoints you may make a health